Avimitin/nvim/README.md

 ## Motivation

-I want a text editor which:
+I want a text editor which is:

-* Really really fast.
-I don't need to care I will have to spend seconds or minutes on opening a text file.
-(See link:./utils/benchmark.txt[`benchmark`])
+* Fast.
+I don't need to care if I will have to spend seconds or minutes on opening a text file.
-* Really really powerful.
+* Powerful.
 I can use it to learn all the programming languages.
 I don't need to install IDE per language.
-* Really really handy.
+* Handy.
 I don't need to move my hand to my mouse.
 I don't need to click the keyboard too much.
 I can have my cursor in place at the moment my eye first skim.
-* Really really beautiful.
+* Fansy.
 I can treat it as a work of art, not a tool.

 ## Getting Start